 STOP and THINK REFLECTION SHEET

-Name of Child: Class/Year: Date:

-What I did:

-Millioh web did Lhussh?

-Which rule did I break?

-What are the concerning of my actions?

-What are the consequences of my actions:
+Name of Child: Class/Year: Date: What I did: Which rule did I break?
+What are the consequences of my actions?
+Who has been affected by my actions?

-What can I do to fix it?

 What could I do differently next time?

-Pupil signature:

-Teacher signature:
+Pupil signature: Teacher signature: